elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

 - {:.pr.i} You've heard ...
 You've heard ...
 Toussaint comes.
 Toussaint puts his feet on the ground ...
-Toussaint starts going up the staircase.
+Toussaint goes up the staircase.
 Toussaint takes the first step.
 He takes the second.
 Toussaint is on the perron.
 Step by step, Toussaint sets foot on the ditch cloaked with slippery smiles ...

 - {:.sp} Toussaint.